Transfa/sendhooks-engine/README.md

 ### Security

-- [ ] Implementation of password security or other authentication methods for Redis.
+- [X] Implementation of password security or other authentication methods for Redis.
-- [ ] Encryption and secure data handling standards.
-- [ ] Implement measures against common security threats like DDoS, data injections, etc.

 ### Scalability

-- [ ] Strategy for handling high concurrency using goroutines and worker pools.
+- [X] Strategy for handling high concurrency using goroutines and worker pools.

 ## Documentation and Community Building